5n00py/SmartCommit/README.md

 - Add new `exponentiate` function to calculate the exponential power of two numbers
 ```

-By running `gc-smart` directly on the above staged changes, the commit message
+After reviewing the proposed commit message, if you decide to proceed, this
-will appear as template in your editor ready to be finalized and commited.
+message will appear as a template in your default Git editor.
+You can then
+finalize the message or make any necessary modifications before committing the
+changes to your repository.

 ## Commit Message Style